HumasLin/Persado_skill_assessment/README.md

 | post_id | product_id | brand | product_name | price | details |
 |---------|------------|-------|--------------|-------|---------|

-Between these two tables, the foreign key that connects them is `posts.id->product.post_id`, and the primary key for each post in the database is `posts.id` and `product.product_id`
+Between these two tables, the foreign key that connects them is `posts.id->product.post_id`, and the primary key for each post in the database is `posts.id` and `product.product_id`.
+The SQL file schema is also stored in `data` folder for reference.

 In this package, the previously scraped data are stored as the data source for web application to run without scraping.